Charlene Deaver-Vazquez

 About Me

-For most organizations, cyber risk is still communicated in vague terms—“high,” “medium,” or “low.”
-That approach fails at the executive level.
-It does not support investment decisions, and it does not align cybersecurity with business strategy.
-My work has focused on solving that gap.
+In most organizations, cyber risk is still described in vague terms such as “high,” “medium,” or “low.”
+That approach falls short at the executive level.
+It does not support sound investment decisions or align cybersecurity with business strategy.
+My work has focused on closing that gap.

 Risk Modeling

-My experience developing risk models spans the full lifecycle of cyber risk analysis—from scenario design to financial outcome modeling.
+My experience developing risk models spans the full lifecycle of cyber risk analysis—from vulnerability analysis to scenario analysis to estimating financial impact to advanced mathematical models that provide deeper insights into behaviors and future trends.

 I design risk models that: